 - Directed study: during the summer semester, students will generally enroll in at least 2 credits of directed study.
 This allows students to gain experience in quantum computing research setting while working directly with a faculty advisor on a specific project.
 The project may consist of enrichment in a particular topic or may involve original research.

 - Physics 799: Directed Study

 Most students will take all coursework through the Department of Physics.
-Occasionally, if students wish to take courses outside of the Department of Physics, they must request special permission from the faculty advisor and the MSPQC Program Director before doing so.
+If students wish to take courses outside of the Department of Physics, they must do so in consultation with their faculty advisor.

 Students who believe that they have done graduate-level work in one or more of the core course subjects prior to their arrival at UW-Madison may be eligible for course waivers.
 Course waivers forms are available for those students who have taken equivalent courses at another institution.
 Waivers of core courses can be granted for credits earned at other universities in equivalent graduate-level courses, pending approval by the MSPQC Program Director.
 Students who believe that they qualify for a waiver of the course requirement based on prior graduate course work from another institution should request consideration for a waiver within the first month of the graduate program.
 The Graduate School will allow these credits to count towards the graduate degree at UW-Madison only if they were earned post-baccalaureate as outlined in the Prior Coursework policy: